-During a dental cleaning, your dental hygienist or other dental professional will perform a close examination of your teeth and gums, to ensure they are healthy.
+During a dental teeth cleaning Hamilton, your dental hygienist or other dental professional will perform a close examination of your teeth and gums, to ensure they are healthy.
 Radiographic x-rays and panoramic x-rays are often done, too, to see if there is any evidence of concerns like early tooth decay or an impacted wisdom tooth.

 Plaque and tartar is carefully removed with dental tools.
 A fluoride treatment may be applied, especially for children.

 Periodontitis, or periodontal disease, results from infections and inflammation of the gums and bone around teeth.
 It can lead to tooth loss and chronic inflammatory diseases like diabetes and cardiovascular disease if not treated.
 Making sure to have a dental cleaning appointment regularly, for a dental exam and professional cleaning, helps prevent periodontal disease.

 Although they’re not cosmetic procedures, they have aesthetic side-benefits of getting rid of food, drink, and tobacco stains for whiter, brighter teeth.

 More importantly, your teeth cleaning will also remove bacteria and tartar that can cause bad breath and other problems.

 Finally, it is not just about your teeth.
 Oral bacteria and inflammation from periodontitis can be a factor in other diseases, including cardiovascular disease.
 Since dental health is tied to overall health, keeping an inflammation-free mouth is extra important.

 On average, cleanings may cost about $232 to $354 per session.
 Several factors can impact cost.

 The local dental association fee guides in your specific area impacts prices, although dentists can set their own prices.
 If you have dental insurance, it will reduce what you have to pay; however, insurance policies’ coverage is based on the fee guides and may not cover all costs.